microsoft/vscode-gradle/README.md

 - `gradle.javaDebug`: Debug JavaExec tasks (see below for usage)
 - `gradle.debug`: Show extra debug info in the output panel (boolean)
 - `gradle.disableConfirmations`: Disable the warning confirm messages when performing batch actions (eg clear tasks, stop daemons etc) (boolean)
 - `gradle.allowParallelRun`: Allow to run tasks in parallel, each running will create a new terminal.
-This configuration takes effect only when `gradle.reuseTerminals` is set to `off`
+This configuration will override `gradle.reuseTerminals` and always create new task terminals when running or debugging a task.

 ## Gradle & Java Settings